AhmPol/Wrestling-Scoreboard/README.md

 ## Acknowledgements

-* Built by a wrestler, for wrestlers 🥇
+* Built by a wrestler, for wrestlers.
-* Inspired by the need for an **affordable, accessible scoreboard** solution.
+* Inspired by the need for an **simple, accessible scoreboard** solution.